 Pay Your Bills On Time

-Since payment history accounts for the largest percentage of your credit score, paying your bills on time is important.
-You’ll avoid late payment fees, penalties, collection activity and adverse credit reporting.
+Since payment history accounts for the largest percentage of your credit score, paying your bills on time is important and can help improve a bad credit score.
+In addition, you’ll avoid late payment fees, penalties, collection activity and adverse credit reporting.
 (Quick note: creditors and lenders generally don’t report late payments until accounts are 30 days past due).

 Pay Your Debts